Echimara/Keypad-validator/README.md

 # Phone Validator

-Uses IF-ELSE logic to see if a certain character or alphabet you input maps to a number found on a standard phone pad 📱
+Uses IF-ELSE logic to see if a certain character you input maps to a character found on a standard phone pad e.g you type 4 which is found on phone pads 📱

 <h2 align="center" width="1200px"> Tech Stack </h2>
 <p align="center">